anna-filou/anna-filou.github.io/now.md

 While I'm here I do my best not to eat a lot of junk (🍰🍫🍪) and hope to keep it up regardless of my location.

-It's get harder though, with all the cool shops in the center.
+It's getting harder though, with all the cool shops in the center.

 ---